AnuSree98/Genshin-Analytics/README.md

 # Wish Banner Introspective: A Genshin Impact Analytic

-Hello & welcome to this project's repository!
+Hello, welcome to this project's repository!

 As a huge Genshin Impact fan and a Data Engineer by profession, this is a little passion project of mine that combines both of my interests.